 The spanish omelette was lovely, the lamb mini burgers juicy and mouth watering, the fish (thankfully pomfret, not basa which almost every place serves now) and chips were a delight with no dripping oil and the chilli scrambled eggs were as promised.
 The only letdown were probably the corn and zucchini fritters which somehow lacked flavour and were too mushy / pasty.

 Red Fork and Daddy’s Deli are run by the same family, and our hostess Zarine was very attentive to our needs throughout the meal.
-We learned that her husband takes care of the back end operations like admin and accounts while her son Xerxes is the Chef behind Red Fork, churning out these culinary delights.
+We learned that her husband takes care of the back end operations (admin, accounts etc) while her son Xerxes is the Chef behind Red Fork, churning out these culinary delights.
 Another tidbit – they own the Waikiki brand too – which took me down memory lane.
-When we lived in Bangalore in the ’80s, Waikiki to us meant ‘the burger place’
+When we lived in Bangalore in the ’80s, Waikiki to us meant ‘the burger place’ 🙂

-Overall, we loved the food and ambience at Red Fork, and it definitely merits multiple visits.
-I’m already looking forward to my next Bangalore trip.
+Overall, we loved the food and ambience at Red Fork.
+Already looking forward to my next Bangalore trip.

 #594, 12th Main,